valeshgopal/react-native-device-info/README.md

 yarn android
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ shortly provided you have set up your emulator correctly.

-This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

 ## Step 3: Fetchiing Device Info from SDK